 Grape Seed Oil

 I wanted to try grape seed oil after I saw Robert Irvine use it extensively on the show, Restaurant Impossible.
-This oil has a delicate flavor that is perfect when you don’t want your oil to overpower.
-The flavor is slightly nutty.
+This oil has a delicate flavor that is perfect when you don't want your oil to overpower.
+The flavor is slightly nutty without overwhelming the flavor of say a salad dressing.
 It has a high smoke point of 421 degrees, making it a good for frying, sauteing, or any high heat cooking.
-It also can be used as a basis for salad dressings.

 In the cholesterol battle, grape seed oil is on your side.
-It provides good cholesterol.
+It provides good cholesterol and is low in saturated fats.
 I also have to mention that it does contain some antioxidants.
-I would consider it a healthy oil option (of course still don’t go overboard with it).
+It is a source of Linoleic acid (Om-6) I would consider it a healthy oil option (of course still don't go overboard with it).

 Below you will find a video on the making of grape seed oil.
 Sorry that the quality isn't the best.